 4.1.
 Any not-for-profit entity needs to ensure they manage risk including financial risk.
 One tool not-for-profit entities can use to manage risk is to establish reserve funds.
-These reserve funds can provide funding for unforeseen or otherwise extraordinary expenditures.
-Examples of types of reserve funds that could be utilized in the Association are:
+These reserve funds can provide funding for extraordinary expenditures.
+The reserves listed below may be used by Branches, with the value of each reserve tailored to meet the needs and circumstances of each Branch as determined by the Branch Board: